rksvc/rsslab/README.md

 Additionally, you can view the generated feed in `http://127.0.0.1:9854/rsshub/{route}` like http://127.0.0.1:9854/rsshub/github/issue/DIYgod/RSSHub.

+Set `https_proxy` environment variable to use the proxy.

 Alternatives for some command line argument values:

 - `-src`